-A standard room here is similar to what you might find at a regular hotel.
+Standard rooms here are similar to what you might find at a regular hotel room.
 There will be a pair of queen beds, solid surface flooring, and the usual amenities.
-Each room comes with a mini-fridge, coffee-maker, iron, built-in safe, and places to store your personal items.
+Each room comes with a mini-fridge, coffee maker, iron, built-in safe, and places to store your personal items.

 The photos below are from my stay in one of the tower rooms.
 The last time I stayed in the Cabanas, the rooms hadn’t been redone.
 All of them have since been updated.